ctkelley/SIAMFANLEquations.jl/README.md

    2. confusion, lack of clarity, or __errors in the installation instructions__,
        1. I would __really like__ some Windows users to try this stuff, especially the notebooks.
    3. something I could do in the user interface to help you do your work ...
-       1. that won't break other stuff or make the code opaque
+       1. that won't break other stuff or make the code or __user interface__ opaque to a novice
        2. or eat up lots of time,
    4. a factual error in the documentation/notebook, or
    5. an error/inconsistency in the docstrings, please ...